Diversifying Policy Behaviors with Extrinsic Behavioral Curiosity: Conclusion

-In this work, we proposed \textbf{MConbo-IRL} which can potentially improve any IRL method in QD task.
-Additionally, our framework opened the possibility of QD-IFO, providing the first generic QD-IL framework for future research.
-Our framework follows the paradigm of IRL to learn a QD-enhanced reward function, and use a QD-RL algorithm to optimize policy archive.
-By encouraging behavior-level exploration and facilitating knowledge generalization from limited expert demonstrations, our framework addresses the key challenges of QD-IL.
-Extensive experiments show that our framework achieves near-expert or beyond-expert performance, and significantly outperforms baselines.
+In this work, we propose Extrinsic Behavioral Curiosity (EBC), a simple but effective approach which is highly extendable, and theoretically derived the rationale behind it.
+EBC can be seamlessly integrated into and can potentially improve any IRL method in QD contexts, providing the a generic QD-IRL framework for future research.
+Our framework follows the paradigm of IRL to learn a QD-enhanced reward function, and uses a QD-RL algorithm to optimize a policy archive.
+By encouraging behavior-level exploration, our framework addresses the key challenges of QD-IRL.
+Extensive experiments show that our framework can often improve QD-IRL methods and significantly outperform baselines.
+Additionally, we empirically prove that EBC can also significantly improve the performance of the state-of-the-art QD-RL algorithm, PPGA, highlighting the sub-optimality of the true reward function in QD-RL settings.
+With EBC, Gradient-Arborescence based QD-RL and QD-IRL algorithms can learn archives of diverse and high-performing policies more efficiently, pushing the boundary of learning behavioral-diverse policies.
+We also provide potential limitations of our work in Appendix \ref{limitation} and additional discussion in Appendix \ref{discussion}.

-To establish our framework as a generic QD-IL solution, we focused on improving the two widely used IRL algorithms in this paper to make our framework as simple and effective as possible.
-However, we believe that our framework has the potential to be compatible with more IRL algorithm backbones.
-Additionally, exploring the development of a new IL architecture inherently designed for quality diversity remains an important avenue for our future research.
-We also discuss the potential limitations of our work in Appendix \ref{limitation}.